humanmade/altis-workflow/docs/README.md

 Some common workflow scenarios including a publishing approval workflow are provided by default but you can disable them as necessary if your needs are more complex.

 [You can find more details about the default workflows here](built-in-notifications.md).

+## Publication Checklist

+Publication Checklist provides a framework for building out prepublish checks, with flexibility to fit your workflows.
+[Find out more about how to create custom publication checks here](publication-checklist.md).